Frequently Asked Questions

 Upon completion of all screening processes, applicants will be notified of their status, and an eligible list will be created.
-The hiring department with a vacancy will receive the eligible list which is used to contact and interview eligible candidates as needed.
+The hiring department with a vacancy will receive the eligible list that is used to contact and interview eligible candidates as needed.
 All candidates may not be contacted for an interview.
 The final selection and offer of employment is made by the hiring department.

 Will a conviction record disqualify me from employment?

 A Conviction Record Form must be submitted before hire.
-On this form you must list ALL criminal convictions you have had.
+On this form, you must list ALL criminal convictions you have had.
 A criminal record is not necessarily a basis for disqualification from City employment.
-Each applicant’s conviction record will be evaluated on a case by case basis considering the type and seriousness of the crime, how much time has elapsed, and the nature of the job.
-Misrepresentation, falsification, or omission of pertinent facts may be cause for disqualification and/or termination of employment.
+Each applicant's conviction record will be evaluated on a case-by-case basis considering the type and seriousness of the crime, how much time has elapsed and the nature of the job.
+Misrepresentation, falsification or omission of pertinent facts may be cause for disqualification and/or termination of employment.
 Any employment offer is conditional pending the results of all pre-employment screening processes.